Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-As our lives get more dependent on the internet and communicating on the go, you may find that having a phone plan with a restricted number of minutes and a low data allowance just doesn’t cut it anymore.
-By signing up for an unlimited plan with one of the New Zealand providers that offer them, you no longer need to worry about whether you have enough data to see you through until the end of the month or if your phone is going to cut out mid-way through an important phone call.
+As our lives get more dependent on the Internet and communicating on the go, you may find that having a phone plan with a restricted number of minutes and a low data allowance just doesn’t cut it anymore.
+By signing up for an unlimited plan with a New Zealand provider that offers them, you no longer need to worry whether you have enough data to see you through until the end of the month or if your phone is going to cut out mid-way through an important phone call.

 Unlimited mobile plans are now available both on a pay monthly and prepaid basis, with frequent signup deals such as half-price plans for a limited time or free streaming subscriptions.
-If unlimited data, texts and minutes sounds like something that you need, compare options from different providers and find out what there is to know about having an unlimited mobile data plan.
+If unlimited data, texts and minutes sound like something that you need, compare options from different providers and discover what there is to know about having an unlimited mobile data plan.

 Compare unlimited mobile data plans in New Zealand

 Before signing up for an unlimited mobile data plan, you should be aware of some constraints.

 When it comes to unlimited mobile plans, you can expect to see a Fair Use Policy in the provider’s terms and conditions.
 Even though you receive unlimited calls and texts, there are restrictions in place when it comes to excessive use.
 So, if your usage patterns are inconsistent and unreasonable, like sending 1,000 texts in one day, this would fall outside the Fair Use Policy and you may have your contract terminated.

 Restrictions on hotspotting/tethering